Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Solving the optimization problem

 \subsection{Mini-batch stochastic GD and backpropagation}

-The backpropagation algorithm discussed above needs to be combined with an optimization algorithm, e.g. GD or stochastic gradient descent (SGD).
-In order to compute the gradient of the empirical risk $\nabla_{\boldsymbol\theta} R_n(\boldsymbol\theta^{(k)})$ used in GD formula \eqref{gd}, one approach is to apply the backpropagation algorithm $n$ times, each for one training data point.
+In combining the backpropagation algorithm with GD, one approach to compute the gradient of the empirical risk $\nabla_{\boldsymbol\theta} R_n(\boldsymbol\theta^{(k)})$, used in GD formula \eqref{gd}, is to apply the backpropagation algorithm $n$ times, each for one training data point.
 Then one can take the sample average of gradients for all $n$ data points to obtain the gradient of the empirical risk by \eqref{empirical_risk_gd}.
-This leads to the standard GD:
+This leads to the standard GD, for layers $\ell =0,1, \dotsc, L$, and with iterations $k=0, 1, \dotsc, K-1$:

-In (mini-batch) SGD, we randomly select a mini-batch of $n_b \ll n$ training data points and apply a gradient descent step based on that mini-batch:
+A more efficient strategy is to replace GD with mini-batch stochastic GD (SGD), wherein a small subset of $n_b \ll n$ training data points, known as a mini-batch, is randomly selected from the entire dataset, and a gradient descent step is applied based on this mini-batch:

 \begin{itemize}